The Essential Role of SOC Analysts in Modern Cybersecurity

 - Manage analyst teams and resources

-- Report to executive leadership on security posture and incidents
+- Report to executive leadership on security posture and alerts

 - Establish metrics and performance indicators